 Free Breakfast and Lunch

 Free breakfast and lunch are available for all of our students for the 2021-2022 school year.
-However, if a student brings a cold lunch from home and wants just a carton of milk, they will need to purchase one for 50¢.
 If your student is interested in eating breakfast at school, breakfast starts at 8:15 am weekdays M, T, Th, F and 9:15 am on Wednesday (Late Start).